metaphacts/metaphactory-docker-compose/nginx/readme.md

 ## Activating changed settings

 * if environment variables in the container (see above) have been changed run `docker-compose up -d` to re-create the respective containers
-* to re-generate the nginx configuration, run `docker restart nginx-proxy-gen`
-* to activate changed configuration, run `docker restart nginx-proxy`
+* to re-generate and activate changed configuration, run `docker restart nginx-proxy`